AmpersandTarski/project-template/docs/OAuth.md

 For privacy reasons and robustness, minimize the amount of personal data you need.

+To make authorization work, make sure that all interfaces have roles that do not include the role Anonymous.
+Reserve the Anonymous role for those interfaces needed for login.
+Make sure that all other interfaces do not include the Anonymous role, to make sure that every transaction is done by a named account.

 ## Back end
 You need to configure the back end extension, which resides in the directory (../SIAM/backend)[../SIAM/backend].
 It contains the logic to translate the information from IDPs to the Ampersand relations.
 NOTE: if you copy these files into your own directories, check that the PHP namespaces follow the path in your folder structure.